 Brian Pogue, one of the Optics in Medicine Laboratory’s directors, is the leader of Project 4, Image-Guided and Model-Based Optical Dosimetry Tools.
 This project uses two methods to image cancer in both experimental cancer models and in patients, and tests to see if these imaging techniques can accurately image the biophysical parameters of tissues, photosensitizer concentration, and blood flow in tumors.
 The project uses image-guided spectroscopy to measure tissue values in vivo, and examines how this imaging technique can be integrated into existing imaging methods to improve the effectiveness of these techniques.
 The research being conducted in Project 4 is divided into three aims, all of which examine a different aspect of medical imaging in cancer treatment.

 At Dartmouth, the bulk of this research is being conducted by the directors and faculty members of the Optics in Medicine Laboratory.
 Faculty member Kimberley Samkoe is researching how PDT can be used to treat pancreatic cancer (PanCa) and is examining the role of Erbitux—an antibody agent receptor often used to treat head and neck cancers—in PanCa therapy.
 Research scientist Chad Kanick is developing optical techniques to monitor patient-specific PDT treatments and is creating mathematical systems which model light transport in tissue.
 Research scientist Scott Davis is developing both clinical probe-based and wide-field imaging systems to measure PDT drug delivery during treatment and using these systems to customize therapy regimens and to predict outcomes.
-Finally, Jason Gunn, lab director of the Optics in Medicine Laboratory, oversees and coordinates all of the research being conducted for The Hasan Program Project by running assays, performing preliminary animal surgeries, and doing pathology preparation.
+Jason Gunn, life science manger of the Optics in Medicine Laboratory, oversees and coordinates all biological research in the dosimetry and imaging efforts.